 event production services;

-supplies and materials essential to event production;
+supplies and materials essential to the event;

 media rental and licensing fees; and,

-publicity, including:

-copies,

-chalk, and

-advertising.
+copies and chalk (up to $20 per event)

+If an event is eligible for funding, the commission will provide up to two complementary, vertical eighth-page advertisements to publicize the event in the Cornell Daily Sun.
+Funding is not allocated for these ads in the organization’s budget, but the organization may pay for the ads using the Cornell Daily Sun Advertisement Authorization Form.

 9.2.4 Prohibited Expenses

-The following expenses are prohibited:
+The following expenses are prohibited under the local events category:

 durable goods and items with a typical or expected useful life of more than one year,

-food and perishable materials other than meals for performers as provided in permitted expenses,
+food other than meals for performers as provided in permitted expenses,

 honorarium or engagement fee if paid to: